 Did you know?
 Britain’s oldest complete skeleton, known as the Cheddar Man, was found in one of the caves here.

-If you like discovering nature’s quirkier side, imagine a trip to Brimham Rocks in North Yorkshire, lying just eight miles from the historic town of Harrogate.
+Like discovering nature’s quirkier side?
+Imagine a trip to Brimham Rocks in North Yorkshire, lying just eight miles from the historic town of Harrogate.
 This collection of crazily balanced rocks have fascinated visitors for centuries.
 Formed by the glaciation and erosion of millstone grit sandstone over thousands of years, the formations have acquired names that (supposedly) reflect their shapes.
 Look out for The Watchdog, The Sphinx, The Turtle, The Dancing Bear and The Camel.
 A Site of Special Scientific Interest, its 454-acres are also home to herds of red, roe and sika deer that roam freely across the landscape.
 There are also majestic birds such as kestrels and owls, as well as a range of protected butterflies that live around this natural wonder.

 Did you know?
 Early observers thought the naturally formed rocks were carved by druids, members of ancient Celtic culture.

-If you’re longing to experience nature’s whimsy you could envision a trip to The Giant's Causeway, an out-of-this-world natural wonder that lies at the foot of basalt cliffs along the rugged Antrim coast of Northern Ireland.
+Longing to experience nature’s whimsy?
+Why not envision a trip to The Giant's Causeway, an out-of-this-world natural wonder that lies at the foot of basalt cliffs along the rugged Antrim coast of Northern Ireland.
 This intriguing rock formation, now a UNESCO World Heritage Site, is made up of some 40,000 tightly packed black basalt columns sticking out of the sea, some of which reach as high as 39 feet into the air.
 The polygonal pillars are strangely regular, almost as if formed by hand, but were in fact moulded over 50 million years ago by intense volcanic lava that cooled at a rapid speed, breaking into distinctive shapes.